 Which of the above to get?
 Personally, I think Bitcoin and Ethereum are excellent as starting point as they have the longest history and good reputation.
 Not financial advice, do your own research.

-#3 – How to Buy Cryptocurrencies in Malaysia – List of Approved Exchanges
+#3 – How to Buy Cryptocurrency in Malaysia – List of Approved Exchanges

 As of time of writing, Securities Commissions have approved 3 exchanges to open shop in Malaysia: Luno, SINEGY and Tokenize.
 Account opening is easy: Go to the websites, register, complete KYC (know-your-customer process), transfer money and buy any of the 5 cryptocurrencies offered.